 Kanakuk has implemented several new ways for staff, Kampers, or parents to report inappropriate conduct or concerns at Kamp.
-Some of the reporting systems in place are:
+Some of our current available options for reporting are:

 We always encourage staff, Kampers, and parents to let the Kamp Director know of inappropriate conduct or concerns first.
 This allows for immediate action.
 In addition, our Staff are encouraged to hold each other accountable regarding all policies and guidelines.

 Each Kamp will have a confidential "report box" to give staff or Kampers easy confidential empowerment to report any concerns.
 This box will be checked regularly.

 A toll free telephone number (877-509-3509) has been set up for parents and staff to report concerns.
 This confidential number is staffed by a third party firm and will report any concerns to Kanakuk Ministries.